ibbles/LearningProgramming/Data-Oriented Design.md

 In data-oriented design we consider the data we actually have and the operations we know we need to perform.
 A particular problem is solved as directly as possible, rather than planning for all eventualities.
 It is better for a piece of code to be replaceable than to be extendable, this means it can be simpler.
+Holding on to the past hinders flexibility.
+Future-proofing is difficult since we cannot see the future.
+By not tying the software architecture to the business facts we make the software easier to change when the business facts inevitable change.
+We avoid coupling the pieces making up the implementation to the problem domain.
+Data-oriented design handles change well since data and transformations can be coupled and decoupled at will.

 Operations should generally no be associated directly with individual elements of bulk data.
 Instead the bulk data should be considered as a whole in each transformation.